jbilander/Amiga_DB23_video_adapter/README.md

 ## Overview

 The Amiga DB23 Video Adapter is a small plug-mounted PCB that fits directly onto the Amiga's DB23 video port.
-It buffers and filters the Amiga's analog video signals for use with modern displays, and optionally allows switching between PAL and NTSC clock frequencies without rebooting or using software.
+It is primarily used to build Amiga video cables — either a SCART (RGBS) or VGA (RGBHV) cable — while also buffering and filtering the Amiga's analog video signals for use with modern displays.
+Optionally, it allows switching between true PAL and NTSC clock frequencies without rebooting or using software.

 ***